-The prudential supervisory provisions, provide for the possibility to determine the weighting coefficients for the calculation of the capital requirement with respect to credit exposure within the standardised of the standardised approach based on the creditworthiness ratings issued by External Credit Assessment Institutions (ECAI) of the Bank of Italy.
+The prudential supervisory provisions, anticipate that the banks be able to determine the weighting coefficients for the calculation of the capital requirement with respect to credit exposure within the purview of the standardised approach based on the creditworthiness ratings issued by External Credit Assessment Institutions (ECAI) of the Bank of Italy.

-The Banca Sistema Group, as at 31 December 2015, uses the appraisal issued by the ECAI "DBRS", for the exposures to Central Authorities, and Public Sector Institutions and Entities, whereas, as concerns the valuations relative to the regulatory business segment, it uses the agency "Fitch Ratings Ltd".
+Banca Sistema, as at 31 December 2014, availed itself of the appraisal issued by the ECAI "DBRS", for the exposures to Central Authorities, and Public Sector Institutions and Entities, whereas, as concerns the valuations relative to the regulatory business segment, it uses the agency "Fitch Ratings Ltd".

-The identification of a reference ECAI does not represents in any way, in subject matter or in purposes, an assessment on the merit of the opinions made by the ECAI or a support of the methodologies used, for which the External Credit Assessment Institutions remain solely responsible.
+The identification of a reference ECAI in no way represents, in subject matter or in purposes, an assessment on the merit of the opinions made by the ECAI or a support of the methodologies used, for which the External Credit

+Assessment Institutions remain solely responsible.